-Initial discussions are taking place within the region regarding rotational posts to increase clinical experience in different sectors.
-As a pilot there has been a rotation between SAS Doctors at Willowbrook Hospice and Clatterbridge Cancer Centre.
-This will then form the basis of a wider adaptation of rotational posts within the region.
-This would allow the SAS doctor to gain experience in another inpatient unit, but also within the other sectors of hospital and community palliative medicine.
-This would promote cross sector and collaborative working.
-Ultimately this would improve knowledge and clinical skills and thus allow the delivery of higher quality care to the patients.
+Initial discussions are taking place within the Cheshire and Merseyside region regarding rotational posts to increase clinical experience in different settings.
+The aspiration would be that this becomes a formal process which all areas will agree to support and participate in.
+This would promote cross sector and collaborative working and would ultimately, improve knowledge and clinical skills leading to the delivery of higher quality care to the patients.